Cheap No-Fault Auto Insurance in 2025 (10 Most Affordable Companies)

 Cons

-- Mixed Customer Reviews: While Progressive’s claims handling and customer service are generally satisfactory, some customers report dissatisfaction with communication or claims resolution processes (Read more: Progressive Auto Insurance Review).
+- Mixed Customer Reviews: Progressive’s claims handling is generally good, but some customers report issues with communication and resolution.
+(Read more: Progressive auto insurance review).

 Pros